 Does Flex Seal Last Longer Than Gorilla Glue?

 Comparing the strength of Flex Seal and Gorilla Glue is subjective, as people may have different opinions.
-So, we did a comparison test of the two products.
+So, I did a comparison test of the two products.

 What is the drying time of Flex Seal on wood?